aws4embeddedlinux/meta-aws-demos/meta-aws-demos/recipes-core/images/aws-iot-fleetwise-test-image-agl/README.md

+# aws-iot-fleetwise-test-image-agl
-# AGL version of FleetWise Edge Agent
+AGL version of FleetWise Edge Agent image.

 This example showcases how to run, include, configure, and use an AWS IoT Fleetwise Edge Agent.